 When you first realize you’re dealing with an unhappy customer, take a few seconds to breathe and calm yourself, writes Francesca Nicasio in a February blog post for Vend, a maker of retail management software with U.S. headquarters in San Francisco.

-Controlling your own emotions is essential because “matching” the emotions of upset customers “won’t get you anywhere except deeper into an argument or fight that could turn into an ugly scene in your store,” says Kali Hawlk, writing in March 2017 for Shopify, an e-commerce platform for retailers based in Ottawa, Canada.
+Controlling your own emotions is essential because “matching” the emotions of upset customers “won’t get you anywhere except deeper into an argument or fight that could turn into an ugly scene in your store,” says Kali Hawlk, writing for Shopify, an e-commerce platform for retailers based in Ottawa, Canada.

 This also is a good time to commit to maintaining a responsive, helpful attitude.
 “Remember that helping customers is your job.
 Make sure your attitude is always, ‘I’m here to help as best I can,’ ” writes Valerie Lipow for the website of Monster, a global search and hiring firm based in Weston, Massachusetts.

 Think about when you’re upset.
 You want to vent, at least a little.
 Right?
 You’ve been stewing about the problem and maybe even rehearsed what you want to say to the person or business that wronged you.
 Given that, the worst thing a retail sales associate or customer service representative can do is cut off a customer midway through a rant, even if you think you’re being helpful by quickly offering a solution to the problem.
 Let customers have their say.

 “You don’t want to offer your opinion of their complaint until you understand what it is they are complaining about.
 If you’re unsure if they are done, ask the purchaser if they have any other concerns,” says Bob Phibbs in an article on his website, The Retail Doctor.
 Phibbs is chief executive officer of The Retail Doctor consulting firm, which is based in Coxsackie, New York.